kevinlawler/kerf1/README.md

 Kerf is for-profit.
 This will probably result in a paid production license.
 The target test audience for Kerf is for-profit developers and companies with iOS apps.
 Other testers are accepted, just be sure you are scratching your own itch.

 The alpha is free and without implied warranty.
 The SDK currently does not expire.
-Don't ship the alpha in production unless you're some kind of berserker.
 The REPL has a built-in expiration date of 7 days from compilation.
 This should speed turnover during testing.

 **Tester Feedback:**